IBM-Cloud/terraform-provider-ibm/website/docs/d/is_public_address_ranges.html.markdown

 # ibm_is_public_address_ranges

 Retrieve information of an existing public address ranges as a read only data source.
-For more information, about an public address range, see [about networking]().
+For more information, about an public address range, see , see [creating public address range](https://cloud.ibm.com/docs/vpc?topic=vpc-par-creating&interface=ui).

 **Note:**
 The Public Address Range feature is currently available only with the `Select Availability`.